Sturdy-Statistics/sturdy-middleware/README.md

 **Note that `sturdy-middleware` assumes the ingress layer (Nginx/Cloudflare) is responsible for sanitizing proxy headers.**

+## Ring handler compatibility

+`sturdy-middleware` supports synchronous Ring handlers only.
+Its middleware wrappers implement the one-argument `(handler request)` contract and do not support Ring's asynchronous `(handler request respond raise)` contract.

 ## Design principles

 - **Explicit code**